To download the PDF version of this document, click here.

 • Student organizations resources as available to all registered student organizations

-• Annual FSL Awards program to reward chapters and individuals for achieving excellence
+• Annual Awards program to reward chapters and individuals for achieving excellence

 Membership expectations